salonbooking/salonbooking/readme.txt

 = Which version of php is supported? =

-The plugin supports php 5.3 and above version.
+The plugin supports php 5.2 and above version.

 = Is it possible to accept online payments? =

 Yes.
-At the moment only PayPal as payment gateway is supported.
+At the moment you can accept payments from PayPal and Stripe.
+Furthermore we provide some guidelines for custom payment gateways support.

 Do you need a custom payment gateway?
 Please contact us.